adnammit/notes/csharp.md

 			customer.2.FirstName = "Frodo";
 			Console.log(customer1.FirstName); // "Frodo"
 		```
-* ints and other "primitives" are values types and store their values directly. interestingly, structs are also value types
 * **pointer types**: similar to reference types but with different qualities. the bottom line is that pointers are unsafe and you shouldn't use them unless you know what you're doing and really need to
 	- a reference points to an *object* in memory but a pointer just points to a *place*
 	- as such, pointers are not type safe: they could be pointed at an int, a char, another pointer...